Bath Cancer Unit Support Group

 Mike Taylor - Chair

-Welcome to the new website which I hope you will find is more user friendly and make it easier for donations to be made via the Donate page.
+Welcome to the website which I hope you will find is user friendly and make it easy for donations to be made via the Donate page.

 During my time as Chair, I am keen to encourage new branches to be established to cover all areas under the RUH’s remit.
 We have a very successful branch in Trowbridge which carries out fundraising activities there as well as Bradford on Avon, Melksham, Westbury and the surrounding villages.